Locations:

 What are the symptoms of hypopituitarism?

-• Your age when hypopituitarism begins (the onset of hypopituitarism).
+• Your age when hypopituitarism begins.

 • The cause of hypopituitarism.

-• How fast the affected hormones are decreasing.
+• How fast the hormones decrease.

 Symptoms of a lack of growth hormone (GH)